Text2VR/Text2VR/dreamscene360/data/README.md

-Directory of output data that mount on docker container
+Directory of data that mount on docker container

 ```bash
 docker run --gpus all -it \